Featuring: Carolyn HockPosts On: January 1, 2017

 Victoria Findlay Wolfe is back to unlock the secrets of the Double Wedding Ring block.
 By exploring the design in over sixty quilts to date, she has figured out tips for successful stitching that she is passing on to you.
 But why stop there?
 With free-form cutting, she is taking this traditional block for a spin on the wild and wonderful Modern side.
 Then, step inside a Gee's Bend classroom to see what really takes place when these creative women get together.
 Buckle your seat belts for a wild and wonderful show!

 Join Lynda Faires as she takes Crazy Quilting to a whole new level with beautiful fabrics and machine stitches.
-Using Dupioni silk, Lynda shares tips for building the Crazy Quilt block base that avoids those awkward corners and Y-seams.
-The magic of depth and interest happens when luscious threads, ric rac, and ribbons are combined along with machine stitches.
+Using Dupioni silk, Lynda shares her method for avoiding awkward corners or Y-seams when creating a crazy patchwork block.
+The magic happens when luscious threads, ric-rac, and ribbons are combined along with machine stitches to create interest and depth.
 Lynda says the results are simply stunning and achievable by any quilter.

 Alex takes the guesswork out of selecting fabrics by using a color wheel tool.

 Featuring: Amy McClellan / Sarah FielkePosts On: February 12, 2017

 When it comes to creating warm and whimsical design, this Utah quilter has it all stitched up.
 By combining cotton, wool, and timeless woodland themed embroidery designs, Amy's quilts have a charm that is simply irresistible to quilters around the world.
 Along with clever tricks for prepping your work, she shares a technique using cereal boxes that will have you raiding your kitchen cupboards.